Why and How to Deepen Customer Empathy

 Think like a researcher and go to where your customers interact with your products or services.
 Watch them.
 How do they behave?
 Think about where they go before and after.
 Once you have a sense of who they are, ask them about a typical day.
 Ask them about their pain points relative to your offering.
 Ask them about their thoughts, feelings, and opinions on everything surrounding your product.
 Listen well.
 Then act like a customer.
 Immerse yourself in their physical, emotional, and mental experiences so you can refine your offering to meet their needs.
 The better you know how they feel, the stronger your product can precisely meet their needs.

 An empathy map is a tool to understand the customer experience and get clarity into the hearts and minds of your customers.
+(You can see a blueprint of one here.)
 The map targets customer emotions and considers customer experiences within four buckets: what they think and feel; see; say and do; and hear.
 It also considers the customers’ pain and potential gain.
-Completing an empathy map requires you to analyze your relationship with your customers.
+Completing a customer empathy map requires you to analyze your relationship with your customers.
 Do you know how they think and feel?
 Are you clear where they feel pain?
 Do you know what you are solving for?
 It’s important to go out and gather information if you don’t know the answers.
 The empathy map can work well as a follow-on activity after you’ve observed, interviewed and immersed.
 Be sure to answer from the customer’s true point of view rather than how you want them to feel.

 It pays to build your customer empathy.
 But it’s even more critical to act.
 Paying attention to customer needs and then taking those first steps to address them can lead to big rewards.
 It’s never too late to start being better.